 People can experience this grounded feeling without trying, but during the busy holiday season, you’ll likely need some help.
 Of the many ways to achieve grounding, mindfulness practice is the most well-researched and practical place to begin.

-In the chaos of work, family, chores, and self-care, it’s easy to feel dissociated from the present.
+In the chaos of work, family, chores, and self-care, it’s easy to feel zoned out from the present.
 You might feel caught up in a whirlwind of commuting, attending to family needs, social obligations, and finances.

 Through mindfulness, in a grounded state, it’s harder to feel lost and disconnected from the world and and friends.